trick77/docker-observium/README.md

 ## Disclaimer

-Just a heads up, this project is fine-tuned to dance with my specific monitoring groove and hardware vibes.
+Just a heads up, this project is fine-tuned to dance with my specific monitoring needs.
 It skips a beat on things like RANCID, CollectD, rrdcached, and ARM64 love.
-If you're feeling the need for extra spice or tweaks, fork this repo and jam out your version.
-No issues tab here – keeping it streamlined.
-Open to bugfix pull requests – hit me up if you spot anything wonky.
+While I'm currently not open to extending the functionality through contributions, I welcome bugfix pull requests.
+Hit me up if you spot anything wonky.

-I am not keen on providing pre-built docker images.
-Hence this is a build-your-own-image project.

 ## Prerequisites